Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

-Everything in the `GameState` object are immutable, so traversing game history and exploring different branches of possibilities in the future are not error-prone.
-The simulator did optimizations for immutability.
+Everything in the `GameState` object are immutable, so traversing game history and exploring different branches of possibilities in the future are not error-prone. stable simulator did optimizations for immutability.
 The unchanged data are shared among neighbouring game states.

 `GameState` implements `__eq__` and `__hash__`, enabling you to use any game state as a key in a